- Collar Jobs

 Other Colored-Collar Designations for Workers

-Though blue-collar and white-collar are the most common and well-known colored-collar designations, some others have come into use over the years.
-Here are some other colored-collar designations you may hear:
+While blue-collar and white-collar are the most recognized classifications, other colored-collar terms have emerged over time.
+Here are additional designations you may encounter:

 -